someoneheredev/simple-portfolio/readme.md

-### A Simple Portfolio
+# Simple Portfolio

-A simple portfolio that get's the point across, whilst not looking ugly.
+A minimal portfolio that gets the point across without looking ugly.